jahzielv/deno-term-color/README.md

 # deno-color-term

-A Deno script to colorize outputs to stdout and stderr.
-Mostly for tinkering around with TypeScript and Deno.
+A Deno library to colorize outputs to stdout and stderr.

 ## Current functionality